statamic/v2-docs/content/pages/7.addons/bootstrapping/index.md

 - Your addon does **not** need to be registered on Packagist.
 - There's no need to bundle a `vendor` folder with your addon.

-To install the depdencies, run the following command:
+To install the dependencies, run the following command:

 ```
 php please update:addons